openSUSE/news-o-o/_posts/2011-11-26-opensuse-weekly-news-issue-203-is-out.markdown

 In this case, the title might be a little misleading.
 And that is because awk is more than a command, it's a programming language in its own right.
 You can write awk scripts for complex operations or you can use awk from the command line.
 The name stands for Aho, Weinberger and Kernighan (yes, Brian Kernighan), the authors of the language, which was started in 1977, hence it shares the same Unix spirit as the other classic *nix utilities.
 If you're getting used to [C programming](http://how-to.linuxcareer.com/c-development-on-linux-introduction) or know it already, you will see some familiar concepts in awk, especially since the 'k' in awk stands for the same person as the 'k' in K&R, the C programming bible.
 You will need some command-line knowledge in Linux and possibly some scripting basics, but the last part is optional, as we will try to offer something for everybody.
 Many thanks to Arnold Robbins for all his work involved in awk. (...)

-â€
+”

 ### For Developers and Programmers

-â€œ
+“

         [Wazi/Juliet Kemp: More Fun with Vimscript](http://olex.openlogic.com/wazi/2011/more-fun-with-vimscript/)

-In my [last article](http://olex.openlogic.com/wazi/2011/extending-vim-with-scripting/), I looked at some of the ways in which you can use [Vimscript](http://olex.openlogic.com/packages/vimscript), [Vim](http://olex.openlogic.com/packages/vim)â€˜s built-in scripting language, to set up that text editor to do exactly what you want it to.
+In my [last article](http://olex.openlogic.com/wazi/2011/extending-vim-with-scripting/), I looked at some of the ways in which you can use [Vimscript](http://olex.openlogic.com/packages/vimscript), [Vim](http://olex.openlogic.com/packages/vim)‘s built-in scripting language, to set up that text editor to do exactly what you want it to.
 Apparently you liked what you saw and asked for more, so here are some additional tips and tricks to help you get Vim to jump through the hoops of your choice, including techniques for specifying ranges to work on, accepting user input, and debugging. (...)

-â€
+”

 ### For System Administrators

-â€œ
+“

         [HowtoForge/Falko Timme: The Perfect Server - OpenSUSE 12.1 x86_64 With Apache2 [ISPConfig 3]](http://www.howtoforge.com/perfect-server-opensuse-12.1-x86_64-with-apache2-ispconfig-3)